-Migrate API implements all necessary platform configuration settings, workload configuration settings, and workflow actions for migrations for these targets.
-You can also use PlateSpin Migrate Web Interface to configure the platforms and configure sources for migration to these platforms, then use Migrate API to drive the migration workflow.
+Migrate API supports migration workflow actions for migrations to Amazon Web Services, VMware vCloud, and VMware.
+You can use PlateSpin Migrate Web Interface to configure the platforms and configure sources for migration to these platforms, then use Migrate API to drive the migration workflow.